AlanLi1997/rethinking-fpn/README.md

 (I would like to call it _Slim Neck V2_.
 V1 is the [_Slim Neck by GSConv_](https://github.com/AlanLi1997/slim-neck-by-gsconv).😀)

-We will immediately release the code once the paper is published by the Springer (this work can be cited normally).
+Balltze's birthday is November 6th.
+We plan to release the code on November 16th, ten days after its birthday.

 A little easter egg - Cheems(Balltze).
 At the beginning of 2023, when I was reflecting on the "feature fusion" paradigm and planning to conduct in-depth research, Cheems started appearing frequently on my social media.
 I really liked it, and every time I saw it, I felt a surge of joy.
 However, it had left this world before I could finish this paper.
 To commemorate it, I included its most memorable image in the main illustration of my paper.
 I am grateful for cute little animals like Cheems, who heal our hearts.
 <p align="center">